Maybe you like to travel?

 Here’s a list of events I would like to squeeze in for a year:

-- Snowboarding in January with my companions and February with the kids ads up to about 3
+- Snowboarding in January with my companions and February with the kids adds up to about 3 weeks

-- 2 additional trips with my companions for a week each adds 2 weeks of vacation time.
+- 2 additional trips with my companions for a week each add 2 weeks of vacation time.

 - January to March in the Alps.
 Driving to the location from my home country in my own car.
 Changing locations in the Alps every two or 3 weeks.